 Benefits include use of existing infrastructure such as water on site and restrooms in businesses; increased monitoring of the garden by watchful merchants; increased foot traffic and business for the merchants; exposing a wider audience of people to the concept of community gardening and all that it promotes; potential for demonstration gardens; and beautification of what is currently a construction site.
 We also anticipate that this arrangement could bring new and different challenges, such as increased scrutiny about the tidiness of the garden, etc.

-To read more about “third space” or The Great Good Place, by Ray Oldenburg — Paragon, New York, NY.
+To hear more about the book, The Great Good Place, by Ray Oldenburg — Paragon, New York, NY.
 1989 (first edition hardcover) Marlowe and Company, New York, NY.
-1999 (paperback)
+1999 (paperback) take a few minutes and watch Oldenburg speaking on “a third space” in this video.